 TL;DR:

-- This route might help you dodge foreclosure and keep your credit intact.
+- This route can help you avoid foreclosure and protect your credit score

 What Are the Benefits of Selling Your Home for Cash in Boston?